 Making extra money

 - Start a side business in sales.
-This is what I did.
-I signed up as a stylist with Stella & Dot as a second job/business to make extra money for our fund.
-You could do something like this.
+This is what I did for a while to make extra money for our fund.
 It’s great because you are in charge and work extra when you can.
 You make your own hours and work as much as you want.
 I told people why I was doing this and asked for their help.
 I loathed even doing that, but I had to swallow my pride.

 - What are you good at?
 I also love photography, so I created an etsy site to sell some of my work.
 I’m not making big bucks, but every little bit helps.
 I also do portraits and other photography gigs for extra money.
 My husband does computer consulting for extra money.
 Can you paint?
 Can you help people with taxes?
 Can you bake?
 It can be anything.